 A grand issue, a small community, events unfolding in front of the camera.
 What more can you want from a documentary?
 How about a musical motif that really punctuates the cultural portrait and overall a film that is totally invested, immersed, embedded into the story?

 - Sherman’s March A Meditation on the Possibility of Romantic Love in the South during an Era of Nuclear Weapons Prolifer (1985)

 McElwee can do personal documentary in a way that doesn’t feel self-indulgent.
 Even though this is a film about him making a film while also trying to find a mate, it’s always about more than him.
 So many today try to do what Sherman’s March does and few seem to get what makes it so magical.
 Besides Charleen Swansea, that is.
-It’s wonder.
+It’s wonderful.

 - The Thin Blue Line (1989)

-In theory it’s unnecessary to so literally point out the uncertainty of ‘truth’ as viewed from different perspectives.
+In theory, it’s unnecessary to so literally point out the uncertainty of ‘truth’ as viewed from different perspectives.
 We should be looking at all documentaries with consideration of the other sides and points of view.
 Morris’s execution of the concept here, however, is exquisite.
 He doesn’t leave much up to the imagination but makes it up to us with sensational ‘reenactments’, maybe the most constructive use of the device ever.

 - Aileen Life and Death of a Serial Killer (2003)

-Nick Broomfield, Joan Churchill
+by Nick Broomfield and Joan Churchill

 The most intense depiction of the complicated relationship between documentary filmmaker and subject of all time.

 There is little that is ‘caught’ in this documentary: it’s a pristine example of the modern nonfiction film that is pre-planned and structured and all about telling a concise and entertaining story.
 For its kind, in its culmination of and dependence on dramatisation and talking-head narration and vérité home movie as archive, it’s what everything before it has been leading to.